-Read Original Version (CLB5+) You are reading the Simple Version (CLB3-4) We have all had to work with people who are hard to get along with.
-Maybe you have had colleagues who: If you’re thinking of a way to handle these co-workers in a respectful way, here are some tips: There are many reasons why people might behave in a certain way.
-They could be tired, or going through a tough time.
+Read Original Version (CLB5+) You are reading the Simple Version (CLB3-4) Do you have co-workers who: Here are some tips to help you deal with them: There are many reasons why people might behave this way.
+They could be tired.
+They might have personal problems.
 It’s important to remember that it’s not about you.
-Stay professional and focus on the job that needs to be done.
+Always stay professional.
+Think about the job that needs to be done.
 For example, don’t say: “You’ve missed the deadline again.
-We need you to stop being lazy.”
-Instead, say: “When we miss deadlines, it has a big impact on our team’s productivity.
-I’d like to know what is making it difficult for you to finish your work on time.”
-It’s possible that your co-worker doesn’t know that they are difficult.
-When you need to tell them, be direct.
-Speak in a calm voice and don’t make judgements.
-For example, if you’re dealing with a co-worker who doesn’t help others, you can say: “I noticed that you don’t respond when others ask for your help.
-This makes it difficult for the team to meet deadlines.
-It also makes it harder for us to be enthusiastic when you ask for support.
-Is there something we can do so you’ll be able to work with us?”
-Another good way to communicate with difficult people is to ask questions.
-This can lead to a resolution or at least a middle ground.
-If talking to them does not help, talk to other co-workers about their experience dealing with the difficult person.
-You might learn some strategies that have worked for them in the past.
-If the difficult person’s performance is already interfering with your work, talk to their supervisor or manager.
-You can also ask for help from HR.
+Stop being lazy.”
+Instead, say: “When we miss deadlines, it affects our team.
+May I know what is making it difficult for you to finish your work on time?”
+Your co-worker might not know they are difficult.
+Be direct if you need to tell them.
+Be calm and don’t make judgements.
+For example, if your co-worker doesn’t help others, you can say: “I noticed that you don’t answer when others ask for help.
+This makes it difficult for the team.
+It also makes it hard for us to be eager to help you.
+Is there something we can do so you’ll be able to work better with us?”
+Another good way is to ask questions.
+This can lead to a solution.
+Talk to other co-workers about how they dealt with the difficult person.
+You might learn good ways that have worked in the past.
+If the difficult person’s actions is affecting with your work, talk to their supervisor or manager.
+Ask for help from HR.
 Having to work with difficult people takes a lot of energy.
-If it’s possible not to be near them, do this for your peace of mind.
-But don’t be too quick to dismiss them.
+Stay away if it’s possible.
+But don’t give up on them.
 They can change.
-With a little patience, you can make the best of a difficult situation and maybe even gain a friend.
+With a little patience, you can make the best of a difficult situation.
+You might even become friends.
 Please login to tell us what you think.Skip to:

 Don’t take it personally